rust-lang/rfcs/text/0000-hex-literals.md

 - Hexadecimal characters: `0-9, a-f, A-F`
 - Formatting characters: unicode whitespace class characters, tab, carriage feed and return.

 Formatting characters will be ignored by compiler.
+The following conditions must be true for hex strings:

+- Must contain even number of hexadecimal characters
+- Must not contain only hexadecimal and formatting characters
+- Formatting characters must not split octets, i.e. `h"a bc d"` is forbidden

-Hex literal must contain even number of hexadecimal characters, otherwise it will result in a compilation error.
-Usage of any other characters will result in a compilation error.
+Not complying with thise conditions will result in a compilation error.

 Hexadecimal string will be converted to a byte array by compiler at compile time.